Free Consultation from a Top-Rated National Tax Attorney

 If your request for audit reconsideration is denied, you may request an Offer in Compromise (OIC), which settles your tax obligation for a fraction of what you owe.

 When applying for a OIC, the IRS usually approves requests for penalty abatement based on how reasonable they determine the cause is.
 To request a penalty abatement, file IRS Form 843: Claim for Refunds and Request for Abatement, along with copies of any documentation you may have to support your request.

 What happens when you agree with the audit reconsideration

 If you find that all the items are in place for the audit, and agree with all findings, you will be asked to sign the examination report.

 If you owe money in the end, there are several payment options available with the IRS.
 Publication 594, The IRS Collection Process, explains the collection process in detail.

 What happens when you disagree with the audit reconsideration findings?

-Attorney Sheppard’s primary goal is to arm individuals and small business owners with the required information and successfully negotiate their financial freedom.
+Attorney Kenneth L. Sheppard, Jr.’s primary goal is to arm individuals and small business owners with the required information and successfully negotiate their financial freedom.
 Sheppard Law Offices proudly provides tax and debt relief solutions to clients across Ohio, including Columbus, Newark, Mt.
 Vernon, Canton, Charlotte, Durham, Fayetteville, Releigh, Greenville, Concord, Asheville, Greensboro, Burlington, Cherryville, Westerville, high Point, and more.